Turkey Creek (Village Creek Tributary)

 Turkey Creek is a stream in Texas, United States.
 It rises in Central Tyler county and flows 30 mi before converging with Village Creek, east of Kountze, Hardin County.
 It passes through the 8032 acre Turkey Creek Unit of the Big Thicket National Preserve on its way south.

 Ecology

 The floodplains surrounding Turkey Creek host cypress sloughs, baygalls, swamps and beaver ponds.
 Tree species found in the associated plant communities include Bald cypress (Taxodium distichum), Tupelos (Nyssa sp.), Sweetbay Magnolia (Magnolia virginiana), water oak (Quercus nigra) and laurel oak (Quercus laurifolia).
 Arid sandylands and pine savanna wetlands are found in the adjacent upland.
 Associated tree species found in the drier sandylands include sand post oak (Quercus margarettae) and Bluejack Oak (Quercus incana), while Swamp tupelo (Nyssa biflora) and Swamp Titi (Cyrilla racemiflora) are found in the moist savannas.
 Longleaf pine (Pinus paluistris) is found in both of these habitats.
 The creek's drainage is considered one of the most biologically diverse areas in the region.
-At least 70 species of tree, 50 shrubs, 40 vines, and 468 herbaceous plants are found in the section of the National Preserve it passes trough.
+At least 70 species of tree, 50 shrubs, 40 vines, and 468 herbaceous plants are found in the section of the National Preserve it passes through.